 They say one of the most common Word errors is related to the header of the document.
 Replacing the header of the corrupted document with one of a document of good integrity will most probably solve your problem.

-Word Repair is a Word document repair tool designed to fix almost all the word documents corruption errors.
+A Word document repair function is designed to fix almost all the word documents corruption errors.

 The interface is designed for any user both advanced and amateur, and the support is complete and comprehensive.
-If you are the kind of person that needs reports and logs, you can do that with this Word document repair tool.
+If you need reports and logs, you can do that with this Word document repair tool.

-2. Step by step to repair corrupt MS Word files
+2. Step by step to repair MS Word files

 Before proceeding any further with this tutorial please download and install this program by accessing this link.
 After everything is set follow us through:

-Step 1.
-Launch Word Repair Tool, in the dashboard area, it displays the file selection interface.
-From the "Look in" drop-down menu select the targeted drive and click the "Select folder" button;
+Step 1: Launch Wondershare Repairit, in the dashboard area, it displays the file selection interface.
+From the "File Repair" drop-down menu select the targeted drive and click the "Add" button;

-Step 2.
-Select a folder, and tap the "Ok" button to continue; tap the "Scan" button after you have selected a file from the results table, and hold on a few seconds;
+Step 2: Select a folder, and tap the "Repair" button to continue.
+After you have selected a file from the results table, and hold on a few seconds;

-- When you want to repair Word documents with Word Repair, please close any Word session, so this Word file repair tool programs will not interfere with each other and create conflicting situations;
+1. When you want to repair Word documents with Repairit, please close any Word session, so this Word file repair tool programs will not interfere with each other and create conflicting situations;

 2. If you are using external devices to store your documents, make sure you are always safely removing the cord when trying to disconnect it from the computer;